 It all started with the idea to implement the following criteria: A bass that could incorporate modern advances in electronics, a lightweight and balanced body with enhanced ergonomics, and construction using resonant, beautiful sounding tone woods.

 Through a chance encounter, Sterling was able to team up with BMW’s Designworks group — a division of BMW that works outside of car manufacturing to inspire and create new out of the box concepts.
 Designworks has developed products as wide ranging as gaming laptop computers to outboard boat motors and public transit systems.
-Helping to design a bass guitar was a challenge they were willing to take on.
+With all of these projects in their arsenal, helping design a bass guitar was a challenge they were willing to take on.

 When it comes to manufacturing world-class elements, Sterling said his focus is on one desire: to understand and control resonance.
 For years, guitar makers and players were convinced that heavy and dense woods like mahogany provided the best tone, but here at Ernie Ball Music Man we decided to question the conventional wisdom.
 After extensive testing with Designworks on nearly every type of commonly used wood, it was discovered that, much to our surprise, the most resonant wood was a new product made of compressed wheat.
 One small problem: it sounded terrible.